Banking of Overtime Wages - Act Part 4, Section 42

 Employees covered by a collective agreement

-Where there is a collective agreement, the enforcement of matters relating to hours of work or overtime is through the grievance procedure, not through the enforcement provisions of the Act.
+Where there is a collective agreement, disputes respecting the application, interpretation or operation of Part 4 must be resolved through the grievance procedure, not through the enforcement provisions of the Act.

-Certain employees are also exempt from this section, or Part 4 entirely, under the Employment Standards Regulation.
+Certain employees are exempt from this section, or Part 4 entirely, under the Employment Standards Regulation.

 Related sections of the Act or Regulation